-My paintings evolve as intimate conversations between the canvas and the variety of materials I work into it: bold and opaque shapes and colors, drips and watery washes, scribbles and scratches, fragments of discarded paintings, as well as written words and graphic elements taken from journals, sketchbooks, and the detritus of daily life.
+My studio is a refuge where I delight in the immediacy and messy, visceral process of making mixed media paintings.
+Each composition takes shape through a kind of “call and response” process – a dynamic, intimate conversation between the canvas and the materials I work into it: thin and saturated layers of paint; drips and washes; scribbles and scratches; collage fragments from discarded paintings as well as written words and graphic elements taken from journals, sketchbooks and the detritus of daily life.

-I was greatly influenced by the late Leigh Hyams, my mentor, teacher and friend for twenty years.
+In addition to the many varied artists whose work I have studied and been inspired by, I was greatly influenced by the late Leigh Hyams, my mentor, teacher and friend for over twenty years.
 Leigh’s greatest gift to me was nurturing an insatiable joy and curiosity about art, and cultivating an ability to see the art in everything – shapes in the negative space between tree limbs and the beautiful lines in sidewalk cracks; the variety and vibrancy of colors in dirt and vegetables; the temperature of light.
-These sensibilities fuel my art practice and the work itself.
+I’m guided by this enhanced perception and “visual language” in my studio practice.